TomLiDev/mildew-detector/README.md

 #### Security

-They key security elements of this project are the protection of the developers Kaggle json.
-This file will be carefully managed to ensure it is not exposed or committed ot the repository.
+A key security element of this project is the protection of the developers Kaggle json file.
+This file will be carefully managed to ensure it is not exposed or committed to the repository.

 The other is the potentially sensitive leaf image data provided by the client under a non-disclosure agreement.
 Such data could be damaging to Farmy & Foods if it fell into the hands of a competitor, local media or member of the public.
 Therefore care will be taken to ensure that this data is not unnecessarily exposed.